nilsign/spring-boot-demo-be/README.md

         $ docker exec -it demo-project-postgres bash
         $ winpty docker exec -it demo-project-postgres bash

-2. Switch into the Postgres CLI (psql) within the Docker container with the default user "postgres"
+2. Switch into the Postgres CLI (psql) within the Docker container with the default user "postgres".

         $ psql -U postgres

 3. (Use 2. xor 3.)
-Switch into the Postgres CLI (psql) from the outside of the Docker container
+Switch into the Postgres CLI (psql) from the outside of the Docker container.

         $ psql -h localhost -p 5432 -U postgres

 ##### Create project database with psql

-1. (Optional) List all postgres servers users
+1. (Optional) List all postgres servers users.

         postgres=# \du

-2. Create a the Demo Project Postgres database (Do not forget the semicolon!)
+2. Create a the Demo Project Postgres database (Do not forget the semicolon!).

         postgres=# CREATE DATABASE demoprojectdb;

-3. (Optional) List all databases
+3. (Optional) List all databases.

         postgres=# \l

-4. (Optional) Connect to database "demoprojectdb"
+4. (Optional) Connect to database "demoprojectdb".

         postgres=# \c demoprojectdb;

-5. (Optional) Disconnect from database "demoprojectdb"
+5. (Optional) Disconnect from database "demoprojectdb".

         postgres=# \q

 ### Setup Sonarqube

-Get Sonarqube Docker image and run it in a Docker container
+Get Sonarqube Docker image and run it in a Docker container.

         $ docker pull sonarqube
         $ docker run -d --name sonarqube -p 9000:9000 sonarqube